jarcode-foss/Consoles/COMPILING.md

 If you are on Linux, there are two dependencies, which are libffi and LuaJIT (5.1).
 These are available on a number of repositories, on Debian/Ubuntu you should be able to run (assuming you are on a 64-bit system):

     sudo apt-get install build-essential libffi6 libluajit-5.1-2 libluajit-5.1-2-dev libluajit-5.1-2:i386 libluajit-5.1-2-dev:i386 libffi6:i386 lib32z1

+On Arch, there's no multilib version of luajit (so you have to get the i386 version like in Ubuntu if you want 32-bit), and libffi does not install headers into /usr/include (you need to fix this yourself).
+Otherwise, do:

+   sudo pacman -Sy libffi luajit base-devel gdb

+for the 64-bit requirements.

 ### Compiling

 The maven configuration should do everything for you; running `mvn install` will generate artifacts in the modules' respective target directories.
 Consoles will have an usable plugin jar in the `consoles-core/target/final` folder, which has all the dependencies it needs to function.

 You can use the builds for bungee straight from the `consoles-bungee/target` folder (it does not require any packaged dependencies), but if you try to use the jars in the `target` folder for other modules (instead of the jars in the `final` folder`), you will be missing a lot of dependencies that don't come with craftbukkit/spigot!

+If you want 32-bit support, you need to add it in the `consoles-computer`'s `pom.xml` (`ELF32`).
+Make sure you have the required 32-bit libraries installed.

 ### Not compiling for/on Linux